porres/pd-else/README.md

 <pre>make CC=arm-linux-gnueabihf-gcc target.arch=arm7l install objectsdir=~/else-build</pre>

-##### Installing sfont~, sfz~ and plaits~
+##### Installing [sfont~], [sfz~], [plaits~] and [circuit~]

 For technical reasons these objects reside in their own subdirectories of the ELSE source directory, so a normal build as described above will skip them.
 You cam install these separately and you can also check their subfolders for their own READMEs and instructions.

-To install them with the rest of ELSE you can build from the toplevel source directory using the special 'sfont', 'sfz' and 'plaits' targets, such as:
+To install them with the rest of ELSE you can build from the toplevel source directory using the special 'sfont', 'sfz' 'plaits' and 'circuit' targets, such as:

 <pre>make sfz plaits pdincludepath=~/pd-0.54-1/src/</pre>
 <pre>make sfz-install plaits-install objectsdir=~/else-build</pre>

-For sfont you should do the same but you also must run a script in the sfont subfolder to copy the needed dependencies, check its readme for more details.
+For [sfont~] you should do the same but you also must run a script in the sfont subfolder to copy the needed dependencies, check its readme for more details.

 --------------------------------------------------------------------------

 ### More About ELSE

-**"EL Locus Solus"** is run by yours truly, Alexandre Torres Porres, and it organizes cultural events/concerts and music technology courses (<http://alexandre-torres.wixsite.com/el-locus-solus> ) where a Live Electronics tutorial is provided with examples in Pure Data for its courses.
-These have been recently translated and completely rewritten to English with plans of being accompanied by a book.
-The latest releases are available at: <https://github.com/porres/Live-Electronic-Music-Tutorial>.
+**"EL Locus Solus"** is run by yours truly, Alexandre Torres Porres, and it organizes cultural events/concerts and computer music courses (<http://alexandre-torres.wixsite.com/el-locus-solus> ).
+The course uses Porres' Live Electronics Tutorial as a main textbook.
+The tutorial is here: <https://github.com/porres/Live-Electronic-Music-Tutorial>.
 This tutorial solely depends on the ELSE library and is a great didactic companion to this library.
 Both the library and the tutorial are provided as a single download, directly via Pure Data or GitHub.

 The examples from the first incarnation of this tutorial were first developed for the now abandoned Pd Extended, making extensive use of the existing objects available in Pd Extended's libraries.
 Even though Pd Extended had many externals, there was the need at some point for something "else" - thus, this library emerged with the goal of providing more objects to include missing functionalities in the Pd Ecosystem.

 But the library grew to encompass functionalities found in other Pd objects/libraries from old Pd Extended as well, with a different design and more functionalities.
 This was done in order to remove ALL the dependencies of the didactic material from these other libraries - with the goal to rely on just a single library that's alive (in active development) instead of many projects that are now long gone abandoned or not receiving much attention.
 I'm also involved in maintaining Cyclone, a legacy library for Pd (see: <https://github.com/porres/pd-cyclone>).
 But ELSE also superseeds cyclone for the purposes of this didactic material.
 See below in this document a list of alternatives to Cyclone provided by ELSE.

 The goal of ELSE also outgrew the didactic material as it now includes objects not necessarily depicted in the computer music examples.
 Moreover, even basic elements from Pd Vanilla are being redesigned into new objects.
 So that's it, ELSE is becoming a quite big library and keeps growing and growing.
+A recent addition to it is 'M.E.R.D.A' a set of abstractions inspired by EuroRack modules.

 ELSE has been in active development since early 2017 for real, but it hasn't stabilized into a final version yet.
 The aim is to do so as soon as PlugData's 1.0 version comes out!
 For now, it's at a "Release Candidate" stage of development, where changes may occur and backwards compatibility is not guaranteed until a final release is available.